KristofferHebert/events/README.md

-# Staystream
+# Events

-Helps you with building the daily habit of writing ideas down.
+Helps you create and share events.
+Built in with React.js and Sails.js.